bomi00/COVID-19/README.md

 # COVID-19
-This is a predictions of what would be the number of hospitalizations of cases if the number of confirmed cases(variable) are 42,000?
+This is a predictions of what would be the number of hospitalizations of cases if the number of confirmed cases are 42,000?

 This is how I worked it step by step